 Immediately after the surgery you will be taken into the intensive care unit (ICU) or the recovery room then transferred to your hospital room once fully awake and alert.

-- Postoperative Pain: Pain at the incision site is common, but is generally well controlled by intravenous pain medication, patient controlled anesthesia pump or oral pain medication.
+- Postoperative Pain: Pain at the incision site is common, but is generally well controlled by intravenous pain medication, a patient controlled anesthesia pump or oral pain medication.

 - Nausea: Nausea is common following any surgery, especially related to general anesthesia.
 This is usually transient and controlled by medication.

 - Urinary Catheter: A urinary catheter (Foley catheter) is placed to drain your bladder at the time of surgery.
 This is in efforts to monitor your urine output over the first day or so following surgery.
 This is generally removed 2-4 days after surgery.

 - Diet: Your diet will advance slowly following your surgery from sips of water to liquids to solids as tolerated.
 It is often the case that your appetite will be poor for several weeks following surgery.
 In addition, your intestinal function is often sluggish due to the effects of surgery and anesthesia.
 Until you are able to eat more and your intestine function returns, your intravenous catheter will provide the necessary hydration.

 - Fatigue: Fatigue is quite common following surgery and should subside in several weeks.

 - Incentive Spirometry: You will be asked to do some very simple breathing exercises to help prevent respiratory infections.
 Coughing and deep breathing is an important part of your recuperation and helps prevent pneumonia and other respiratory complications.